xuwang/coreos-docker-dev/README.md

     cd share/apps/mysql/units
     fleetctl start mysql.service

-When service is ready, it registers as 'redis.docker.local' in skydns.
+When service is ready, it registers as 'mysql.docker.local' in skydns.

 To check status of fleet units:

     fleetctl list-units

-To check service log, for example, mysql:
+To tail a service log, for example, mysql:

     journalctl -f -u mysql.service